 Sunday started with a screening of The Good Sisters, a movie about pagan sisters attempting to fit in among their neighbors of an unusual apartment complex.
 Afterward, actors Debbie Rochon and April Burril joined with Director Jimmyo Burril to discuss the film and hand out autographed movie posters.
 Also noteworthy: the sisters spoke actual, researched chants, which the actors were careful not to invoke anything negative, in real life.

-After the panel, we spoke with April and Jimmyo Burril for a quick interview, which will be posted this week.
+After the panel, we spoke with April and Jimmyo Burril for a quick interview.

 All in all, it was a fun-filled horror convention, even if the elements didn’t quite allow for outdoor partying.